|Mayor Tom Adams|| Mayor Pro Tem

 Councilmember Alexander C. Blackburn

 Blackburn is a Monrovia-based attorney practicing primarily business and real estate law.
 Mr. Blackburn earned his law degree from Washington University in St. Louis, and his undergraduate degree in economics from Stanford University.
 During his time in Monrovia, Mr. Blackburn has been heavily involved in community service.
-As of June 2013 Mr. Blackburn will be the President of the Monrovia Rotary Club, and has supported various other causes, including but not limited to the YMCA, the Boys & Girls Club, Relay for Life, Foothill Oaks Academy, the Foothill Unity Center and Make a Difference Day.
+In 2013-2014, Mr. Blackburn served as the President of the Monrovia Rotary Club, and has supported various other causes, including but not limited to the YMCA, the Boys & Girls Club, Relay for Life, Foothill Oaks Academy, the Foothill Unity Center and Make a Difference Day.

 Councilmember Becky A. Shevlin